 Technology

-4) Observability and debugging.
-When an agent makes five model calls and twelve API calls, the failing step is often not where you expect.
-You need traces that stitch prompts, retrieved context, tool inputs/outputs, and policy decisions into a single timeline—then store it in a way that satisfies privacy and retention rules.
+4) Debugging across model calls and tool calls.
+The failing step is rarely where the error surfaces.
+You need traces that stitch together prompts, retrieved context, tool inputs/outputs, and policy decisions into one timeline—stored in a way your privacy and retention rules can actually support.

 Key Takeaway

-If you can’t trace an agent’s decisions end-to-end, you don’t have a production system—you have a demo.
+If you can’t follow an agent’s run end-to-end, you can’t operate it like a service.

-Table 1: Comparison of common 2026 building blocks for an agent control plane
+Table 1: Common 2026 building blocks for an agent control plane

 LayerExamplesBest atTrade-offs